ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/introduction.rst

 	    | Make sure you have no blanks in your path!

     	``>conda env create -f C:\your\individual\path\environment.yml``
-    4. Enter 'y' when asked to install all required packages.
+    4. Enter 'y' if asked to install all required packages.
     5. Activate the environment with:
 	| ``>conda activate emipy``
 	| The environment is active when your active code line starts with "(emipy)" instead of "(base)".